cryptohq/ur-pool/README.md

 ### Building UI on Linux

   cd www
-  npm install
+  npm i
-  bower install --allow-root
+  bower i --allow-root
   ./build.sh

 If there is a problem finding node run,